musevlt/mpdaf/doc/cube.rst

 Tutorial 6
 ----------

-In this tutorial, we will use the :func:`mpdaf.obj.Cube.loop_ima_multiprocessing <mpdaf.obj.Cube.loop_ima_multiprocessing>` method (Tutorial 4) to fit and remove a background gradient from the simulated datacube Central_DATACUBE_bkg.fits.
+In this tutorial, we will use the `mpdaf.obj.Cube.loop_ima_multiprocessing <mpdaf.obj.Cube.loop_ima_multiprocessing>` method (Tutorial 4) to fit and remove a background gradient from the simulated datacube Central_DATACUBE_bkg.fits.
 We start by loading this cube::

  >>> from mpdaf.obj import Cube